ectweitmann/book-club-ui/README.md

     - Connecting Express server to PostgresSQL database using Knex
     - Deploying app using Heroku Postgres

-This project was a really "stretch" for our group--we had never worked with PostgresSQL or Knex before so it was a huge challenge learning how to connect our server to the database using Knex.
+This project was a really "stretch" for our group--we had never worked with PostgreSQL or Knex before so it was a huge challenge learning how to connect our server to the database using Knex.
 We came in without any knowledge of mySQL and had difficulities with the complexities of the Knex documentation.
 Most of our challanges came from using the Knex query builder due to our inexperience with the backend.
 We also ran into trouble when trying to deploy to Heroku Postgres due to not being very familar with process.ENV and environments in general.

 ## Project Wins <a name="projectWins"></a>

 - Created a fully funtional MVP with time scope of 8 days
 - Continued to build a strong understanding of React framework
-- Successfully built an API with database by self-teaching Express, PostgresSQL and Knex.
+- Successfully built an API with database by self-teaching Express, PostgreSQL and Knex.
 - Completed a thorough project plan and wireframe, which kept our team on track
 - Implemented React Router for a multi-page UX
 - Continued to gain competency with Cypress E2E testing framework